DhyeyShah2805/llm_project/README.md

 ---

-# 🧠 Agentic AI with LangGraph & MCP — Crash Course (Part 1)
+# 🧠 Agentic AI with LangGraph & MCP

 A hands-on crash course on building **Agentic AI workflows** using **LangGraph**, **LangChain**, and **Model Context Protocol (MCP)**